 Connecting an existing bot to a workflow

 If you want to connect the bot to a workflow down the line so you can make use of the @ commands, simply go back and add the workflow in xMatters.
 When you click Add to Slack, it connects the workflow to your existing app.
-If you get a warning that you're going to overwrite someone's configuration, another person in your Slack workspace might already have done this — ask around to make sure you don't muck up your colleague's work.
+If you get a warning that you're going to overwrite someone's configuration, another person in your Slack workspace might have already done this — ask around to make sure you don't overwrite a configuration that is in active use.

 The first thing you need to do is invite the xMatters bot to your channel.
 Simply type @xMatters hello and hit Enter, and our bot will drop in and say hello.